 Group insurance information, on-line benefit enrollment invitations, forms and processes, health and wellness information, and required benefit postings are located in Dayforce under the Benefits menu.
 Dayforce also provides employees with the ability to view their active benefits as well as their benefits history, 24 hours a day, seven days a week.
-Effective October 1, 2022, benefit communications, notices, and new hire and open enrollment invitations will be made exclusively through each employee's Dayforce Message Center.
+Benefit communications, notices, and new hire and open enrollment invitations will be made exclusively through each employee's Dayforce Message Center.